All the reindeer may have laughed and called Rudolph names, but what about the strange names of Donner and Blitzen?

-Donner and Blitzen, together with Dasher, Dancer, Prancer, Vixen, Comet and, Cupid, were all named by American Clement Clarke Moore in his 1823 poem known as ‘The night before Christmas’.
+Donner and Blitzen, together with Dasher, Dancer, Prancer, Vixen, Comet, and Cupid, were all named by American writer Clement Clarke Moore in his 1823 poem, ‘The Night Before Christmas’.

-Why Dutch?
-Well, the poem was set in New York and until 1664, New York had been a Dutch settlement called New Amsterdam and the language was still widely spoken.
+Well, the poem was set in New York and, until 1664, New York had been a Dutch settlement called New Amsterdam and the language was still widely spoken.

 Moore later changed the names to the current German ones – Donner and Blitzen – possibly because they rhymed better with Comet and Vixen.

 But the big question which has perplexed many English-speakers for generations is – what do they mean?

 Wisely, the poet named two of Santa’s reindeer after the fastest, most powerful things to flash across the night sky; Donner/Dunder means thunder and Blitzen/Blixem means lightning.